d-benvenuti/brexitVisualization/README.md

 # State of the implementation

 -	Implemented multiple selection on the regions' map.

+# Todo

--	Still need to update the chart on the right when a multiple selection occurs.
+-	Update the chart on the right when a multiple selection occurs.
+-	Implement SCXML statecharts.

 # instructions